Many men choose a vasectomy as a safe and permanent form of contraception. This summary will help explain the vasectomy procedure.

 This operation is a form of contraception.
 It does NOT prevent sexually transmitted diseases such as AIDS or Herpes.

-The vasectomy will take about 10- 20 minutes to perform.
+The vasectomy will take about 10-20 minutes to perform.
 A local anesthetic is injected into the scrotal skin adjacent to the vas deferens.
 This affords almost immediate anesthesia.
 A small incision is made in the scrotum, the vas deferens is exposed, and a small portion is removed.
 The severed ends are then either clipped, tied with suture or cauterized.
 The skin incisions are usually closed with one suture, which dissolves in seven to ten days.
-The patients can take showers the following morning.
+The patient can take a shower the following morning.
 The patient is advised to be very sedentary for 48 hours after the procedure to reduce the incidence of complications.
 Ice packs can be applied to the scrotum periodically for the first 24 to 36 hours to ease swelling.
 After 48 hours, the patient may begin physical activity, including intercourse, as comfort allows.

 St Pete Urology believes there is no advantage to a “no scalpel” technique.
 With the “no scalpel” technique, a small incision is made with a different instrument, but the effect is the same.